datastax/php-driver/features/README.md

 ### Persistent sessions

-In order to limit the startup time and total number of connections to a Cassandra cluster, the PHP Driver enabled persistent sessions by default.
+In order to limit the startup time and total number of connections to a Cassandra cluster, the PHP Driver enables persistent sessions by default.
 All cluster and sessions using the same initial configuration will be shared across requests when persistent sessions are enabled.
 You can toggle this setting using [`Cassandra\Cluster\Builder::withPersistentSessions()`](http://datastax.github.io/php-driver/api/class/Cassandra/Cluster/Builder/#with-persistent-sessions).

 ```php
 <?php